bbauska/BI-JS-for-webdev/README.md

 Handling errors and exception is an important part of writing robust and reliable JavaScript code.
 In JavaScript, we have try and catch keywords that are used together to handle errors and exceptions in the code.

 Here is the basic syntax of try and catch block.
 The try block contains the code that may potentially throw an error or exception.
 If an error occurs, JavaScript will jump out of the try block and into the catch block.
 The catch block contains code that will handle the error or exception such as logging an error message or taking corrective action.

 Within the catch block, you will also notice this error variable.
 This error variable is used to represent the error object that was thrown.
 This variable can be used to access information about the error, such as its message, stack trace, and any additional data that may be attached to it.

 Let&apos;s understand this through an example.
 Let&apos;s go to the VS Code.
 Here I have a file that is a JavaScript file handlingErrors.js.
 Let&apos;s start writing a code at this point.
 Let&apos;s create a function divide and this function will take a numerator and you can see denominator as the parameter.

 Then what you want to do is, we can add a check here.
 We can say if denominator is equal, equal to zero, in that case, division is not possible.
 What we want to do is we want to throw new error.
 This will throw a new object.
 We can pass a message here.

 We can say division by zero.
 You can pass any error related to it.
 At this point, it seems more appropriate.
 Then what we want to do is we can say return numerator divided by denominator.
 This is the function.

 Then you want to call a function.
 But before calling the function, we will use try and catch to check for any errors.
 We can say try this piece of this block of code.
 We can say const result, and result would be a part of, let&apos;s say divide.
 Whatever divide this returning, you can show it in result.
 We will pass here 10, 0 because we want to get an error.
 Then we can say console.log result.

 As you can see, it is throwing some error that catcher finally expected.

-So it is always important to use catch method at this point.
+It is always important to use catch method at this point.
 We can say catch error.

 We can see console.log error.
 It is an object and we want to put a message at this point.
 We can say error.message.
 Let&apos;s try to run this program.
 I&apos;ve clicked on &quot;Save&quot; and let&apos;s open up the terminal.
 Let&apos;s clear it and let&apos;s run node handlingErrors.js.

 You can see we get the message here that is division by zero.
 Also right here something like this to actually give more idea about that this is an error rather than a normal message.
 If I try to run this again, you can see it says error division by zero.

 In this example we define a function divide that performs a division operation on two numbers, that is numerator and denominator.
 Before performing the division, we checked to make sure that the denominator is not zero.

 If it is, we throw a new error object with a custom error message that is error division by zero in this case.
 We then call the divide function with arguments 10 and 0 within a try block.

 Since this will result in a divide-by-zero error, JavaScript will jump out of the try block into the catch block.
 Within the catch block, we log the error message to the console using console.log error.message.

 That&apos;s all we are getting the output here.
 Let&apos;s summarize this.
 In JavaScript, try and catch are used together to handle errors and exceptions in the code.